 The Wagoneer doesn't have access to Jeep's usual vivid color palette.
 This SUV wants to be taken seriously, so the selection is quite Germanic.
-Bright White is the only no-cost option, while the rest of the palette options retail for $595.
-The selection includes pearl paints like Diamond Black Crystal, Luxury White, and Velvet Red.
+Bright White is the only no-cost option, while the rest of the palette options retail for $645.
+The selection includes pearl paints like Diamond Black Crystal and Velvet Red.
 Baltic-Gray is the only metallic option, and other extra-cost colors are Silver-Zynith and River Rock.
-Even the color names are grown up compared to Jeep's usual Firecracker Red, Nacho, and Snazberry color names.
+Luxury White has been discontinued.
+Even the color names are grown up compared to Jeep's usual Firecracker Red, Nacho, and Snazzberry color names.

 We understand why Jeep did this, but perhaps it's a step too far.
 One of the reasons you buy a Jeep is because it's not a German car.
 The colors are fine, but we'd much rather drive around in Wagoneer in a hue called RedAF or Black Baller.